Free ticketed event

 At the completion of the session, participants will be able to: 1) define and describe key elements of metacognitive learning, 2) articulate best practices for engaging students in their metacognitive development, 3) adapt instructional materials for the participant’s own teaching context, 4) identify types of responses students may give to prompts eliciting self-examination of their approaches to learning, 5) formulate constructive and positive formative feedback to support student development as learners, and 6) explain how seeing students develop as learners can make teaching more rewarding.

 This will be an interactive session, alternating between brief instructional periods, individual and group work time, and open discussions.
 In the first half of the workshop participants will learn about metacognition by taking part in a subset of modules developed as part of the NSF-funded research project for engaging students in their metacognitive development.
-There are six modules in total, each comprise of a short video with reflective questions, an in-class activity, and a post-class assignments.
+There are six modules in total, each composed of a short video with reflective questions, an in-class activity, and a post-class assignment.
 Importantly, the modules are designed to fit within existing courses.
-All questions and activities are aimed at increasing students’ self-awareness of their learning processes, improving students’ accuracy of self-assessments of learning, or providing opportunities to practice metacognitive skills.
-Participants will complete one module using a student perspective, which will set up the second half of the workshop.
+All questions and activities are aimed at increasing students’ self-awareness of their learning processes, improving the accuracy of students’ self-assessments of learning, or providing opportunities to practice metacognitive skills.
+Participants will complete one module, using a student perspective, which will set up the second half of the workshop.

 Acknowledgements: This workshop is based on research supported by the National Science Foundation under Grant Nos.
 1433757, 1433645, & 1150384.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.